Warren G. Harding: Civil rights and immigration

 Harding supported Congressman Leonidas Dyer's federal anti-lynching bill, which passed the House of Representatives in January 1922.
 When it reached the Senate floor in November 1922, it was filibustered by Southern Democrats, and Lodge withdrew it to allow the ship subsidy bill Harding favored to be debated, though it was likewise blocked.
 Blacks blamed Harding for the Dyer bill's defeat; Harding biographer Robert K. Murray noted that it was hastened to its end by Harding's desire to have the ship subsidy bill considered.

 With the public suspicious of immigrants, especially those who might be socialists or communists, Congress passed the Per Centum Act of 1921, signed by Harding on May 19, 1921, as a quick means of restricting immigration.
 The act reduced the numbers of immigrants to 3% of those from a given country living in the U.S., based on the 1910 census.
 This would, in practice, not restrict immigration from Ireland and Germany, but would bar many Italians and eastern European Jews.
 Harding and Secretary of Labor James Davis believed that enforcement had to be humane, and at the Secretary's recommendation, Harding allowed almost 1,000 deportable immigrants to remain.
 Coolidge later signed the Immigration Act of 1924, permanently restricting immigration to the U.S.

 Eugene Debs and political prisoners

 Harding's Socialist opponent in the 1920 election, Eugene Debs, was serving a ten-year sentence in the Atlanta Penitentiary for speaking against the war.
 Wilson had refused to pardon him before leaving office.
 Daugherty met with Debs, and was deeply impressed.
 There was opposition from veterans, including the American Legion, and also from Florence Harding.
-The president did not feel he could release Debs until the war was officially over, but once the peace treaties were signed, commuted Debs' sentence on December 23, 1921.
+The president did not feel he could release Debs until the war was officially over, but once the peace treaties were signed, commuted Debs's sentence on December 23, 1921.
 At Harding's request, Debs visited the president at the White House before going home to Indiana.

 Harding released 23 other war opponents at the same time as Debs, and continued to review cases and release political prisoners throughout his presidency.
 Harding defended his prisoner releases as necessary to return the nation to normalcy.